Ministry of Railways (Japan): Network

 While the JGR was the only major operator of intercity railways after the railways were nationalized in 1906–1907, privately owned regional railways were also active.

 The gauge used for Japanese railways was (narrow gauge) other than some minor exceptions (184.2 km total in the peak years of 1936-38) of gauge lines being used.

 History

-Symbol mark of the Government Railways ("工" is the kanji initial of the Ministry of Industry.)
+Symbol mark of the Government Railways ("工" is the kanji initial of the Ministry of Industry.
+It also resembles the cross-section of a rail.)

 The first railway in Japan was operated by the imperial government in 1872.
 The idea of centralization of the railway was promoted under the idea of "breaking down of the geographical barriers that existed in the feudal communities which hindered the centralization of authority".
 Placing the railways under government control was for military and political ends; the government had no intention for the central railway to be operated as a "model enterprise".
 Early shareholders of the railway were members of the nobility, holding "the major portion of (the) capital".
 The governmental system was largely expanded by the promulgation of the Railway Nationalization Act in 1906.
 In 1920, the Ministry of Railways was established.

 In 1949, JGR was reorganized to become a state-owned public corporation named the Japanese National Railways.